zhenglinpan/LCMFTN-pytorch/README.md

 Although the researcher promoted the cons of resnext, I found that the network often leads to a model colapse.
 So I used a resnet instead.
 (I might hadn't implemented resnext as it should.)

 ### Absense of Illustration2Vec network
-Illustration2Vec in the paper, denoted as $E_{I}$, is published in 2015 and uses caffe model, it is outdated. since $E_{I}$ plays as a feature extractor, so I replace it with a CNN model(not pretrained).
+Illustration2Vec in the paper, denoted as $E_{I}$, was published in 2015 and uses caffe model, it is outdated. since $E_{I}$ plays as a feature extractor, so I replace it with a CNN model(not pretrained).

 ### Replacing pretrained LetNet work with ControlNet lineart processor
 To generate lineart from color frames, LetNet was adopted by the researchers.
 Again, the model is washed-out a bit and is not easy to be accessed.
 Therefore I replaced LetNet with [lineart processor](https://huggingface.co/ControlNet-1-1-preview/control_v11p_sd15_lineart) used in ControlNet project.
 It generates similar sketches.